Woodblock printing in Japan: Schools and movements

 Other artists, such as Sharaku, Kabukidō Enkyō, Sugakudo, and Shibata Zesshin, are considered independent artists, free of school associations, and presumably, without the resulting associated benefits from publishers, who might be less inclined to produce prints by an unaffiliated artist.
 However, many of the surviving examples speak to the contrary.
 The earliest examples by these artists are among the most desirable, valuable, and rarest of all ukiyo-e.
 Additionally, many examples exhibit very fine printing, using expensive mica (kirazuri), premium inks and the highest quality papers.

 Print sizes

-Following are common Tokugawa-period print sizes.
+The following are common Tokugawa-period print sizes.
 Sizes varied depending on the period, and those given are approximate; they are based on the pre-printing paper sizes, and paper was often trimmed after printing.